-Candidates who have already completed the final Grade 12 examination and were previously registered at UP or another university, but did not graduate, may be admitted at the discretion of the Faculty's Admissions Committee, based on the candidate's Grade 12 results and complete university academic record and final certificate of conduct.
+Candidates who have already completed the final Grade 12 examination as well as candidates with South African and foreign school qualifications, who were not previously registered at UP or at another university and did not graduate, may be admitted at the discretion of the Faculty's Admissions Committee, based on the candidate's Grade 12 results or complete university academic record and certificate of conduct.
 Candidates transferring from other universities must obtain at least 50% of the credits required for the LLB degree at the University of Pretoria and must be registered at the University of Pretoria for at least two years before an LLB degree may be awarded by the University of Pretoria.

-Candidates who have registered for the BA (Law) or BCom (Law) programme at UP, have not graduated, and wish to transfer to the LLB programme may be considered by the faculty's Admissions Committee based on the candidates' academic merit, including factors such as the candidate's final Grade 12 results, the candidate's grade point average, and the reasons provided by the candidate for applying to transfer to the LLB before first completing the BA (Law) or BCom (Law) degree.
+Candidates who have registered for the BA (Law) or BCom (Law) programme at UP, have not graduated, and wish to transfer to the LLB programme may be considered by the Faculty's Admissions Committee based on the candidate's academic merit, including factors such as the candidate's final Grade 12 results, the candidate's grade point average, and the reasons provided by the candidate for applying to transfer to the LLB before first completing the BA (Law) or BCom (Law) degree.

-Candidates who have previously been registered at another South African university for the LLB, BA (Law) or BCom (Law), with South African school qualifications or Cambridge school qualifications (South African candidates), who have not graduated, who wish to transfer to the LLB degree at UP may be admitted on application at year level 1, 2 or 3 of the LLB, depending on the law modules passed, at the discretion of the faculty's Admissions Committee, based on the candidate's Grade 12 results and complete university academic record and certificate of conduct.
+Candidates who have previously been registered at another South African university for the LLB, BA (Law) or BCom (Law), with South African school qualifications or Cambridge school qualifications (South African candidates), who have not graduated, and who wish to transfer to the LLB degree at UP may be admitted on application at year level 1, 2 or 3 of the LLB, depending on the law modules passed, at the discretion of the Faculty's Admissions Committee, based on the candidate's Grade 12 results and complete university academic record and certificate of conduct.
 Candidates who have studied at UP, discontinued their studies, and want to be readmitted to the LLB may be admitted subject to conditions set by the Faculty's Admissions Committee.

-• Transferring students who graduated (Closing date: 30 September)
+Transferring students who graduated (Closing date: 30 September)

-Candidates who have previously been registered at UP or another university and who have graduated (excluding BA (Law) and BCom (Law) graduates) may be admitted at year level 1 of the LLB, if there are places available, at the discretion of the faculty's Admissions Committee, based on the candidate's Grade 12 results and complete university academic record and final Certificate of Conduct.
+Candidates who have previously been registered at UP or another university and who have graduated (excluding BA (Law) and BCom (Law) graduates) may be admitted at year level 1 of the LLB, if there are places available, at the discretion of the Faculty's Admissions Committee, based on the candidate's Grade 12 results and complete university academic record and final certificate of conduct.

-Candidates who have been awarded a BA (Law) or BCom (Law) degree by any South African university, including UP, may be admitted on application, at the discretion of the faculty's Admissions Committee, based on the candidate's Grade 12 results and complete university academic record and certificate of conduct.
+Candidates who have been awarded a BA (Law) or BCom (Law) degree by any South African university, including UP, may be admitted on application, at the discretion of the Faculty's Admissions Committee, based on the candidate's Grade 12 results and complete university academic record and certificate of conduct.
 Students transferring from other universities may be admitted at year level 3 of the LLB.

-UP students may be admitted at year level 1 of the 04130010 - LLB after BCom (Law) and 04130011 - LLB after BA (Law) programmes.
+UP students may be admitted at year level 1 of the 04130010- LLB after BCom (Law) and 04130011-LLB after BA (Law) programmes.
 UP BA (Law) and BCom (Law) graduates are guaranteed placement in the LLB programme if they completed the BA (Law) or BCom (Law) programme in 3 or 4 years.